How to Make Homemade Pedialyte and Electrolytes for Cats: A Step-by-Step Guide

 Instructions

 - Boil the WaterBoiling the water is essential for a couple of reasons.
-Firstly, the water needs to be hot enough that the other three ingredients will easily dissolve and mix into it.
+First, the water needs to be hot enough that the other three ingredients will easily dissolve and mix into it.
 Secondly, boiling water will destroy any harmful bacteria or microorganisms residing in it.
 This is especially important if the electrolyte mix is going to an immunocompromised cat, e.g., a sick, dehydrated, or elderly cat.
 Harmful bacteria will be a higher risk to cats who are under stress.

 - Cool Before UseThe electrolyte mix should then be left covered to come to room temperature.
-The electrolyte mix should not be given at either high or low temperatures as extreme temperatures can cause burns and cost your cat more precious energy to turn to a usable temperature.
+The electrolyte mix should not be given at either high or low temperatures since extreme temperatures can cause burns and cost your cat more precious energy to turn to a usable temperature.

 - StorageThe leftover electrolytes should be stored in an air-tight container to reduce the risk of contamination.
 It should be kept in the refrigerator for optimum quality but returned to room temperature before use.
 In addition, it should be used within 24-hours for maximum benefit.